Qrofeus/Enigma-Machine/components/README.md

 ### Implementation

 In python, the ring setting shown as a string of letters is coded as a list of integers ranging from [0-25] corresponding to the 26 letters [a-z], followed by the default notch-position(s) for the that rotor.
+[See preset-formats...](../data)

 ```python
 ([22, 21, 12, 24, 20, 1, 4, 0, 2, 14, 23, 10, 18, 11, 19, 5, 25, 8, 7, 17, 3, 6, 13, 9, 15, 16], [21])